 How to Connect your Cloud Services to Otixo

 The setup of Otixo is really easy.
 What you will need to do is sign up for an account.
 There is nothing out of the ordinary here.
-Email address, a password and your name is all that’s needed.
+Email address, a password, and your name are all that’s needed.

 After you confirm your email and login, you will see a list of services off to the right side.
 Click on one to authorize Otixo to have access to the files stored on that particular service.

 I chose to use Dropbox and Google Docs for this article because they are pretty common.
 The others should sync the same way.
 Start by clicking on the Google Docs icon.
 A window will pop up and ask you to name the Google Docs account.
 If you manage several Google Docs accounts that are not in sync with each other, name them appropriately so it is easy to tell them apart later.